What We Do

 We build highly customized intelligent decision-making engines designed to generate credit, risk, and pricing decisions in near real-time, as well as recommend actions that return the highest possible value over both the short and long term.
 The inherent flexibility of our suite of self-learning AI tools allows fine-tuning our products to the needs of a broad spectrum of corporate users and across the entire supply chain finance ecosystem, including buyers, financiers, and suppliers.

-Our products operate by continually learning a self-improving model of our clients’ business from:
+Our products are deployed to one or more (or potentially all) supply chain participants and operate by continually learning a self-improving model of each of our clients’ business from:

 · ERP and CRM data;